-OUSD conducted a Thermal Comfort Pilot study from 2022-2023 at Laurel Elementary School, the Manzanita Campus, and West Oakland Middle School.
+OUSD conducted a study from 2022-2023 at Laurel Elementary School, the Manzanita Campus, and West Oakland Middle School.

 The study concluded that: